OlaoreFouad/gradle-build-tool-fundamentals/First Steps with Gradle/README.md

 ## Okay, now I understand what Gradle does.

 Using Gradle, we have something called **tasks**.
-Tasks are executable set of statement that are supposed to do something.
+Tasks are executable set of statements that are supposed to do something.
 They are like functions/procedures in regular programming.
 Gradle comes with a number of tasks like _build, clean, assemble, tasks, check, test_ and among others.
 All these tasks have a particular function that is carried out.
 These tasks can be written using two DSLs (domain specific languages) which allow developers to write tasks in whatever language they want.

 **Defining a Task**